fdannemanndugick/starter-academic-fkdd/content/en/publication/fkdd_bssa_23/index.md

 ---
-title: 'Evaluating the location capabilities of a regional infrasonic network in Utah, US, using both ray tracing-derived and empirical-derived celerity-range and backazimuth models'
+title: 'A New Decade in Seismoacoustics (2010–2022) '

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
   - Fransiska Dannemann Dugick
-  - Philip Blom
-  - Brian Stump
+  - Elizabeth Berg
-  - Chris Hayward
+  - Clinton Koch
   - Stephen Arrowsmith
-  - Joshua Carmichael
-  - Omar Marcillo
+  - Sarah Albert

 # Author notes (optional)
 author_notes: ''

-date: '2022-03-23'
+date: '2023-04-04'
 doi: 'https://doi.org/10.1093/gji/ggac027'

 # Schedule page publish date (NOT publication's date).